9.4.4

 • Prime Minister's questions takes place every Wednesday for 30 minutes.

-• MPs question the Prime Minister on issues which they must answer.
+• MPs question the Prime Minister on issues which they are expected to address.

 • The opposition leader will ask six questions of the Prime Minister, and then other MPs from all parties can ask follow up questions.